yonifra/aoc2024/README.md

 You can configure the automatic input download from the Advent of Code session token.

-For dowload the inputs from web, you needs to set the environment var `AOC_SESSION`.
+For download the inputs from web, you needs to set the environment var `AOC_SESSION`.
 You can to get the session token from the cookie web browser.

 Also can you set the `AOC_YEAR` to select a certain year.